huimin230/iMOSCATO/README.md

 The following section will guide to run a exemplary data using **iMOSCATO**.

 ### Load iMOSCATO and demo data
+**iMOSCATO** requires two types of input data:

+1. scRNA-seq count data, along with meta information indicating the cell type information for each cell.
+2. Spatial transcriptomics count data, along with spatial location information.

 ```r
 source("R/imoscato.R")
 load("data/demo.Rdata")
 ```

-### Create an iMOSCATO object
+### Create iMOSCATO object
-The iMOSCATO object is created by the function `create.iMOSCATO`.
+The iMOSCATO object is created by the `create.iMOSCATO` function.
 The essential inputs are:

 - sc_count: a matrix of raw scRNA-seq count data, each row represents a cell and each column represents a gene.
 This sc_count data serves as a reference for the cell type deconvolution for spatial transcriptomics data.
-- sc_meta: a data frame of scRNA-seq metadata data.
+- sc_meta: a data frame of scRNA-seq meta data.
 The sc_meta data must contain the column indicating the cell type assignment for each cell (e.g., `cellType` column in the example sc_meta data).
 - st_count: a matrix of raw spatial transcriptomics count data, each row represents a spot and each column represents a gene.
 This is the spatial transcriptomics data that we are interested to deconvolute.
 - loc: a data frame with two columns representing the $x$ and $y$ coordinates of the spot.
 - cutoff_sample: a number indicating that spots are kept with at least this number of total counts across all genes.
 Default is 100.